Forever (Chris Brown song): Release

 The song was first released for digital download on November 2, 2007, in Denmark, Belgium, and New Zealand, and on November 6 in France.
 The next year, it was released on April 22, 2008, in Australia, Canada, and Japan, then on August 12, 2008, in the United States and Germany.

 An EP featuring three remixes was released in Ireland on June 13, 2008, in Australia, Austria and the Netherlands on June 16, 2008, and in Japan on August 13, 2008.

 Composition

-"Forever" is a dance-pop song that runs for 4 minutes and 38 seconds.
-It contains influences of Timbaland's production style, with synthesized voices over a drum machine pattern.
+"Forever" is a dance-pop love song that runs for 4 minutes and 38 seconds.
+It contains influences of trance and techno, as well as of Timbaland's production style, with synthesized voices over a drum machine pattern.
+Brown performed the song using the autotune vocal effect, as he did in one of his previous singles, "Kiss Kiss".
 According to the digital sheet music published at Musicnotes.com by EMI Music Publishing, it is written in the key of B major, with a simple chord progression of E-B-F♯-C♯m.
 The song maintains a tempo of 120 beats per minute in common time.
 Brown's vocal range spans nearly an octave and a half from B3 to G♯5.